Q&A: Todd Blackadder goes on the record about his time at Bath

 Can anybody really stop New Zealand completing a World Cup hat-trick?

 New Zealand’s depth is incredible and in their pursuit of excellence they just keep getting better and better.
-They’ve been tested by Ireland, and England but every time they lose a game it just makes them more determined.
+They’ve been tested by Ireland, South Africa and England but every time they lose a game it just makes them more determined.
 They’ll be very hard to beat in Japan.

 Do England have any chance?